mbrukman/sense-engine/README.md

 // tokens like # or // from the string first. engine.comment(string)

+// Display a HTML output as help. engine.help(string)

 // Render a Markdown string to HTML and display it. engine.markdown(string)

 // Set the dashboard prompt to something nonstandard. engine.prompt(string)

+// Display an image. "src" should be a valid value for an
+// html image tag.
+If it is a url, it must be https, not
+// plain http.
+engine.image({
+  src,
+  width,
+  height,
+  alt,
+  title
+})

-// Display an arbitrary HTML element in the dashboard.
-This is the most flexible.
+// Display arbitrary HTML in an IFrame.
+Provide src or srcdoc,
-//
+// not both.
-engine.html(string)
+engine.iframe({
+  src,
+  srcdoc,
+  width,
+  height
+})
 ```

-Output can include arbitrary HTML, including JavaScript.
-For security, dashboards are
+IFrame output can include arbitrary HTML, including JavaScript.
-sandboxed within an iframe on different domain than senseplatform.com.

 ### Best Practices